OpenACC/openacc-training-materials/README.md

 The code labs have been written using Jupyter notebooks and a Dockerfile has been built to simplify deployment.
-In order to serve the docker instance for a student, it is necesary to expose port 8888 from the container, for instance, the following command would expose port 8888 inside the container as port 8888 on the lab machine:
+In order to serve the docker instance for a student, it is necessary to expose port 8000 from the container, for instance, the following command would expose port 8000 inside the container as port 8000 on the lab machine:

-    $ docker run --runtime nvidia -rm --it -p 8888:8888 openacc-teaching-materials:latest
+    $ docker run --gpus all -rm --it -p 8000:8000 <image>:<tag>

-When this command is run, a student can browse to the serving machine on port 8888 using any web browser to access the labs.
-For instance, from if they are running on the local machine the web browser should be pointed to http://localhost:8888.
-The `-rm` flag is used to clean an temporary images created during the running of the container and the `--it` flag enables killing the jupyter server with `ctrl-c`.
+When this command is run, a student can browse to the serving machine on port 8000 using any web browser to access the labs.
+For instance, from if they are running on the local machine the web browser should be pointed to http://localhost:8000.
+The `--gpus` flag is used to enable `all` NVIDIA GPUs during container runtime.
+The `--rm` flag is used to clean an temporary images created during the running of the container.
+The `-it` flag enables killing the jupyter server with `ctrl-c`.
 This command may be customized for your hosting environment.

+#### Useful flags:

+`--gpus` : Enable NVIDIA GPUs container runtime support `--cap-add`: Runtime privilege and add Linux capabilities.
+Use `SYS_ADMIN` if encoutering target device permission error when using PG profiler in VNC.
+`--device`: container is given limited access to a specific device

 Modules 4 - 6 require an NVIDIA GPU to be run without customization.